New anime come and go all the time, but some legendary old school anime are here to stay and worth watching.

 24. Princess Mononoke (1999)

-Lady Eboshi, the main antagonist, hardly qualifies as a bad guy.
+Lady Eboshi, the main bad guy, is not much of a bad guy.

 23. Super Dimension Fortress Macross (1982)

-But what makes Macross so compelling is how convincing its characters are.
+But what makes Macross so interesting is that its personalities are so real.

-We can clearly see how each one is impacted by war in a significant way, which increases our interest in how each battle turns out.
+We can see how war affects each of them in a real way, which makes us care more about how each fight turns out.

 22. The Vision of Escaflowne (1996)

-Escaflowne is a must-watch if you enjoy well-written characters, strong female leads, and fascinating robots.
+Escaflowne is a great show to watch if you like well-written characters, strong female leads, and cool robots.

 21. Initial D (1998)